Yandex Cloud

 5. Enable the visibility option next to the name of the community you want to share the file storage in.

-To make the file storage available in a different project, the project admin has to add it on the Shared tab.
+To make a file storage available in a different project, the project admin has to add that storage on the Shared tab.

 Warning